 Let’s cover the common chemicals found in pools first:

-After learning about what stuff is in the swimming pool water above, don’t you find it a little gross for birds to be drinking from pools?
+After learning about what is in the swimming pool water above, don’t you find it a little gross for birds to drink from pools?

 Moreover, it is very harmful to them to do it in the long term.